FradSer/qa-generator/README.md

 English | [简体中文](README.zh-CN.md)

-A sophisticated TypeScript application that leverages multiple AI providers to generate high-quality questions and answers for various topics.
+A sophisticated TypeScript application that leverages multiple AI providers to generate high-quality questions and answers for various regions in China.

 ## Key Features